efrecon/devenv-code-tunnel/README.md

 - `-f` to force authorization of the device at the provider
 - `-p` to change the provider away from the `github` default.
 - `-k` to specify a hook that will automatically be downloaded and executed before the tunnel is started.
-You can use this to run a gist that would setup your environment and dotfiles, for example.
+You can use this to run a gist that would set up your environment and dotfiles, for example.
 To run this [gist], give its raw URL as a value, i.e.
   `https://gist.githubusercontent.com/efrecon/a9addf9f5812212366ede103bfc211f6/raw`